What is SCaN?

 SCaN is free and has six modules, delivered by qualified trainers:

-- SCaN for customer-facing: A three-hour course for staff who have direct contact with your customers and site users.
+- SCaN for customer-facing: A three-hour interactive course for staff who have direct contact with your customers and site users.
 It covers suspicious activity, vigilance, the power of hello and reporting.

 - SCaN for security managers: A mentoring programme for security managers.
 It empowers them to create a difficult environment for individuals or groups seeking to cause harm to your organisation.